crossroadchurch/paul/README.md

 * CSS and JS fixes to improve rendering of Musician View.
 * Loop manager can be hidden and shown.

+*08 Oct 2016*
+* Base font size of Musician view can be changed by adding the size parameter to the music route: /music?size=n

 *Known issues*
 * If a song is live whilst a theme is edited then when that song is redisplayed OpenLP will hang.
 Current workaround:  Display a different song before returning to the initial song.